Quantifying an Adherence Path-Specific Effect of Antiretroviral Therapy in the Nigeria PEPFAR Program: DISCUSSION

 \section{DISCUSSION}

-In the PEPFAR case study, we observed an interesting trend of countervailing effects along $\mathcal{P}_{EMY}$ to the total effects on virologic failure for most treatment comparisons, meaning that the differences in the total effects of treatment assignment would have been even greater if not for the effects along $\mathcal{P}_{EMY}$.
-While this does not help explain why the treatment assignment effects are different (or at least different in the direction that we observe), it does suggest a method for improving the regimens that we observed to have greater effects on virologic failure.
-For a treatment comparison with a significant $\mathcal{P}_{EMY}$-specific effect, if we could identify what is different about the more effective drug regimen that is causing people to not adhere to it as well, then we could potentially eliminate this mechanism in order to reduce the countervailing $\mathcal{P}_{EMY}$-specific effect and consequently improve its total effect on virologic failure.
+In the PEPFAR case study, we observed a mix of both effects along $\mathcal{P}_{EMY}$ that helped explain the treatment effect differences, as well as countervailing effects along $\mathcal{P}_{EMY}$.
+The former suggested a method for improving the regimens that we observed to have lesser effects on virologic failure.
+For a treatment comparison with a significant $\mathcal{P}_{EMY}$ path-specific effect, if we could identify what is different about the less effective drug regimen that is causing people to not adhere as well, then we could potentially eliminate this mechanism in order to reduce the $\mathcal{P}_{EMY}$ path-specific effect, and consequently improve its total effect on virologic failure.